PRS for Music: Legal cases

 In 2007, PRS for Music took a Scottish car servicing company to court because the employees were allegedly "listening to the radio at work, allowing the music to be 'heard by colleagues and customers'.
 In June 2008, PRS for Music accused Lancashire Constabulary of playing music at police stations not covered by a license, and sought an injunction and payments for damages.

 In 2014, PRS for Music and commercial broadcaster ITV failed to negotiate a licensing deal resulting in a Copyright Tribunal dispute.
 In July 2016, The Copyright Tribunal awarded in favour of PRS for Music.
 ITV appealed and subsequently lost a High Court appeal in early 2017.

 In 2015, PRS for Music entered into a licensing agreement with the Berlin-based company SoundCloud after several months of litigation.
 Terms of the deal were not disclosed.

 Cross-border European licensing

 The Santiago Agreement was established in 2000 between five European collecting societies including the UK's PRS for Music, France's SACEM, and Germany's GEMA.
 The agreement allows each collecting society to collect royalties on behalf of members of the other collecting society, e.g. PRS for Music would collect money for German artists listed with GEMA, but to restrict licences to be sold only within the member organisation's home country.

-The European Commission decided in 2008 that the cross-licensing agreements formed by 24 collecting societies in Europe were in violation of anti-competition laws.